IrinaSing/Home-page-Irina/planning/retrospective.md

   what counts is that you learn from your mistakes and make a better plan next time.
 -->

 I did not use Project board at all, but I can say that my code is different from the Development strategy.
 Development strategy was based on Figma layout (general look and style parameters).
 But in my work I used Bootstrap, which names of classes, default styles are quite specific.
-The nxt step is to customize default framework styles to my design.
+The next step is to customize default framework styles to my design.

 I like the workflow without using project board and issues as far as I work on my own.